Eduardolans/back-end-test/API_TESTING.md

 # Expected: 400 Bad Request - "Cannot revoke permit: user has vehicles registered"
 ```

-**Note:** This endpoint is not included in the automated test script (`test-api.sh`) because it modifies the database in a way that would affect subsequent tests.
-Test manually after seeding.
+**Note:** This endpoint is included in the automated test script as Test 18.
+The test uses User 4 (who has no vehicles) and runs at the end to avoid affecting other tests.

 ---